RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SpecBit__MSSM_8cpp.md

       specmap["Xt"] = At - MuSUSY / tb;
       specmap["Xb"] = Ab - MuSUSY * tb;
-      str msf1, msf2;
+      /// Determine which states are the third gens then add them for printing str msf1, msf2;
+      /// Since this is for printing we only want to invalidate the point
+      /// if this is completely wrong.
-      const static double tol = 0.5;
+      /// We can also plot the mixing if we are suspicious. const static double tol = 0.5;
       const static bool pt_error = true;
       slhahelp::family_state_mix_matrix("~u", 3, msf1, msf2, mssm, tol,